 Step 5: Place The Replacement Foam

 Apply the white speaker glue around the circumference of the cone.
-Also, place a thin layer of the adhesive to the inside of the new foam surround and smoothen it with your finger.
+Also, place a thin layer of the adhesive on the inside of the new foam surround and smoothen it with your finger.

 Join the foam by carefully placing it on the glue area and pressing it down gently.
 Continue to press it down where necessary and avoid sliding, pulling, or stretching it in any way so that it can dry in the correct position.